scarothers/truth-trailers/captain-phillips.md

 0:14	Captain Phillips received warnings about recent hijackings near Somalia, but chose to keep the same course.

-0:27	The ship’s name was Maersk Alabama, a container ship traveling around the horn of Africa.
-(The movie was filed off the coast of Malta using a virtually identical ship called the Alexander Maersk.)
+0:23	The ship’s name was Maersk Alabama.
+It was a container ship traveling around the horn of Africa.

-0:36	Phillips called the United Kingdom Marine Trade Operations (UKMTO), and according to Phillips they in fact said it was probably just fisherman, not pirates.
+0:36	According to Phillips, when he called the United Kingdom Marine Trade Operations, they in fact said it was probably just fisherman, not pirates.

-0:45	The Somali pirates--just four--successfully boarded the ship after two tries.
+0:45	Just four Somali pirates successfully boarded the ship after two tries.

-0:50	Eleven members of the ship’s crew are now suing the ship’s owners for nearly $50 million, saying that despite warnings Captain Phillips recklessly took them too close to waters controlled by pirates. the maker of the vessel.
+0:50	Eleven crew members are now suing the ship’s owners for nearly $50 million.

-Many say Captain Phillips was actually a poor leader in a time of crisis.
+0:54	They say that despite warnings, Captain Phillips recklessly took them too close to pirate-controlled waters.

-1:03	Much of the dialogue heard he was taken directly from the real Captain Richard Phillips book, “A Captain’s Duty: Somali Pirates, Navy SEALs, and Dangerous Days at Sea.”
+1:03	Much of the dialogue here was taken directly from Captain Richard Phillips’ book.

 1:07	The real Phillips has said that he does not think of himself as a hero.

-1:11	The Somali pirates’ leader was this guy - Abduwali Muse.
+1:11	The Somali pirates’ leader was this man, Abduwali Muse.

-1:24	Phillips did not yell “I got to get them off this ship” and did not offer to give himself up for his crew.
-He considered himself already a hostage and stayed on the lifeboat for nearly five days. was taken hostage by a group of the pirates on a lifeboat.
+1:28	Phillips did not really yell “I got to get them off this ship,” and did not offer to give himself up for his crew.

-He was on the boat for 4 days.
+1:37 	He considered himself already a hostage and stayed on the lifeboat for nearly five days.

-1:45	The Navy rushed to the scene on a ship, Brainbridge, to negotiate with the pirates and carry out a rescue mission.
+1:45	The Navy rushed to the scene to negotiate with the pirates and carry out a rescue mission.

 1:56	Phillips did not write letters to his family while in captivity.

 2:07	Muse was 18 years old during these events.
 He was sentenced to 33 years in prison.

-2:14	The Navy came to rescue Phillips.
-Members of SEAL Team Six, the same team that took out Osama bin Laden, killed three of the four pirates holding him hostage.
+2:14	Members of SEAL Team Six killed three of the four pirates holding Phillips hostage.